apache/airflow/UPDATING.md

 Now use NULL as default value for dag.description in dag table

+### Restrict editing DagRun State in the old UI (Flask-admin based UI)

+Before 1.10.11 it was possible to edit DagRun State in the `/admin/dagrun/` page to any text.

+In Airflow 1.10.11+, the user can only choose the states from the list.

 ## Airflow 1.10.10

 ### Setting Empty string to a Airflow Variable will return an empty string